alberto-lazari/masters-thesis/chapters/implementation.typ

   - `showGroupRequestDialog(RuntimePermission permission)`: displays a dialog for `permission`'s permission group.

-  - `Dialog createRequestDialog(RuntimePermission permission, String message)`: constructs a dialog showing the right options for `permission`.
+  - `Dialog createRequestDialog(RuntimePermission permission, String message)`: creates a dialog showing the right options for `permission`.
+    The dialog may not always be perfectly matching to the system's verison, due to higher complexity for specific permissions, such as location, media access, or background permissions.

     #code(caption: [`createRequestDialog` method, creating and customizing the dialog.])[
       #set text(.9em)